 Matsumoto Shave Ice on the North Shore of Oahu draws devoted fans.
 Here, they willingly wait in long lines to buy shave ice with extras such as azuki beans and ice cream.
 It may be one of the most popular places to get shave ice in Hawaii.

-Though there are countless shave ice places in Honolulu.
+Although there are countless shave ice places in Honolulu.
 But some of the more well-known places include: Waiola Store (a long-time local favorite), Shimazu Store (a popular shave ice stand), Uncle Clay’s House of Pure Aloha and Aliana Shave Ice.

 Ululani’s Shave Ice in Lahaina laces their shave ice with finely crafted flavorings and uses unique toppings.
 In addition to the classic flavors and combinations, Breakwall Shave Ice Company, also in Lahaina, offers ice cream on the side.
-Visit Local Boys Shave Ice located both in Lahaina and Kihei for unique options such as Shark’s Blood, Wedding Cake and Kona Coffee.
+Visit Local Boys Shave Ice in Lahaina and Kihei for unique options such as Shark’s Blood, Wedding Cake and Kona Coffee.
 They also cater for anyone hoping to throw a family reunion or island-themed birthday bash.

 Anuenue Ice Cream and Shave Ice in Waimea creates colorful blends and rainbow shave ice treats.
 The Original Big Island Shave Ice Company, also in Waimea, serves up shave ice in food truck style, with yummy flavors like macadamia nut cream and sweet potato.
 Da Shave Ice Place in Kailua-Kona is another quaint and simple stop, featuring beloved flavors like haupia and strawberry cream.